mlflow/mlflow-export-import/tests/README.md

 ## Run tests

-To run the tests use the [run_tests.sh](run_tests.sh) script and specify the source and destination tracking server port number.
+Use the [run_tests.sh](run_tests.sh) script to run the tests and and specify the source and destination tracking server port number.
+Output can be found in the `run_tests.log` file.

 The script does the following:
 * Launches a source MLflow tracking server and destination MLflow tracking server in the background.
 * Runs tests against these servers with pytest.